GridTools/gt4py/docs/index.rst

 |            B = - 4 * A + ( A[1, 0, 0] + A[-1, 0, 0] + |                                       |
 |                            A[0, 1, 0] + A[0, -1, 0] ) |                                       |
 +-------------------------------------------------------+---------------------------------------+

+By default the generated code uses GridTools to target typical modern multi-core, multi-node and GPU accelerated HPC architectures, however GT4Py can be extended to use other frameworks.

+`GridTools <https://github.com/GridTools/gridtools>`_ Is a C++ framework developed by `CSCS <https://cscs.ch>`_ for writing performance-portable stencil operations.
+In contrast to GT4Py it operates on a much lower level.

 Features: